 Fast Finish | Mile 13.1

 Finally, of course, once you’ve shared the love out on the race route, it’s worth coming down to the finish area on San Jacinto, just east of the Capitol.
-There’s live music, awesome local food trucks and, of course, the finish itself, where you can see the runners cross across the finish line.
+There’s live music, awesome local food trucks and, of course, the finish itself.
+Cheer for runners as they cross the finish line.
 They will love to see you there!